udalli/itch50_vwap/README.md

 # NASDAQ ITCH50 VWAP Analyzer
 The repository contains a standalone C++ application that parses an ITCH50 file (decompressed) and generates a csv file per hour with VWAP (Volume Weighted Average Price) for each stock.
-The ITCH50 file is memory mapped and the order offsets are stored in an ankerl::unordered_dense::map.
+The ITCH50 file is memory mapped and the order info is stored in an ankerl::unordered_dense::map (ref_num -> {stock, price}).

 ## Links
 * Hashmap benchmarks: https://martin.ankerl.com/2019/04/01/hashmap-benchmarks-01-overview/